A WEAPON TO FILL THE VOID

 Within seconds, on the drop, another fish had engulfed my worm and I repeated the process with the slightly smaller catch.
-At that point, I was so high on adrenaline and the shear fun I was having with this combo, that it had put an ear-to-ear grin on my face (not present in pic below 😉 ).
+At that point, I was so high on adrenaline and the sheer fun I was having with this combo, that it had put an ear-to-ear grin on my face (not present in the pic below 😉 ).
 Simply put, I was impressed…VERY impressed.
 When it comes to relaying information from the other end of the line about bottom composition and/or bites, everything is directly transmitted through that special main shaft, into to the user’s fingertips at the other end and done so with great detail.
 Couple that with the power this rod possesses and you’ve got yourself a winner in my book.
 Several months and many fish later, this setup has been in my hands more than it should be.
 I’ve caught myself picking it up in situations that I have no business doing so…it’s that much fun.